vancouverwill/golangExampleSimpleApi/README.md

 # golangExampleSimpleApi

 This is a very simple example of using an API with Go and shows how easy it is to setup right out of the box.
+Currently contains no validation or security.

 ## Setup